alemdomarco/alemdomarco.github.io/_posts/2022-03-04-validation.markdown

 ---

-Writing software is no simple task and comes with a lot of challenges one of which is how to maintain a software for a long time.
-In this post I want to shine a light upon how we usualy handle validations in a specific scenario and the impact in our maintanability, introducing a different perspective that has been around for several years however I see almost no discussion or adoption in the software community.
+Writing software is no simple task and comes with a lot of challenges, one of which is how to maintain software for a long time.
+In this post I want to shine a light upon how we usually handle validations in a specific scenario and the impact on our maintainability, introducing a different perspective that has been around for several years however I see almost no discussion or adoption in the software community.

-Some years ago I was in charge of breaking down a money exchange payment system of a monolith application into micro services as for reasons you might imagine it was not scaling well enough hurting the business.
+Some years ago I was in charge of breaking down a money exchange payment system of a monolith application into microservices as for reasons you might imagine it was not scaling well enough to hurt the business.

-That was a good opportunity to use DDD techniques for clarifying domain gaps and tighten up code to business.
-As many people know Domain Drive Design is not about language, pattern or any code specific techniques, in a general way it's about discovering the domain, creating the ubiquotous language and bounded context, so there is no strings attached to any specific framework.
+That was a good opportunity to use DDD techniques for clarifying domain gaps and tightening up code to business.
+As many people know Domain Driven Design is not about language, pattern or any code specific techniques, in a general way it's about discovering the domain, creating the ubiquitous language and bounded context, so there are no strings attached to any specific framework.

-It is a very bad idea extract micro services out of the bat in a monolith application as it is hard to have real grasp on what needs to be extracted.
-So I start isolating the code inside the monolith helping the team to visualize the relationship between code and business, facilitating bounded context creation so we could be more assertive in our micro service extraction.
+It is a very bad idea extract microservices out of the bat in a monolith application as it is hard to have real grasp on what needs to be extracted.
+So I start isolating the code inside the monolith helping the team to visualize the relationship between code and business, facilitating bounded context creation so we could be more assertive in our microservice extraction.

-I researched a ton and I did made a lot experiments in my pet projects trying to narrow down what I thought was the best solution for some specific implementation scenarios aiming to have high code quality and maintanability as possible.
-Long story short the project was a huge success for the company way better than before, however in my own vision code wise was not good enough and I had no idea how to make better.
+I researched a ton and I did make a lot of experiments in my pet projects trying to narrow down what I thought was the best solution for some specific implementation scenarios aiming to have as high code quality and maintainability as possible.
+Long story short the project was a huge success for the company way better than before, however in my vision code wise was not good enough and I had no idea how to make it better.

-After some thought I remembered a post about Elegant Objects that I discarded right away just because it feels wrong in my mind to have SQL speaking objects, so I went back to the same post and start to read through an oop series and some other blogs about the same concept but with different ideas, I have even found another spinoff called micro objects.
-After years working with similar structure everything around EO sounds wrong at first but then after trying myself and see the benefits I start to looking for more content, over the years I could just find small blogs from the same community.
+After some thought, I remembered a post about Elegant Objects that I discarded right away just because it feels wrong in my mind to have SQL speaking objects, so I went back to the same post and start to read through an oop series and some other blogs about the same concept but with different ideas, I have even found another spinoff called micro-objects.
+After years of working with a similar structure, everything around EO sounds wrong at first but then after trying myself and seeing the benefits I start to look for more content, over the years I could just find small blogs from the same community.

-Before we continue just a big disclaimer here, I don't think pure EO is the silver bullet and as all techniques it has shortcomings however it's a different way of thinking and writing OOP code that in the worst case will aggregate your knowledgeand improving the way you solve problems and I believe it could be assembled in today software and discussed for further improvement.
+Before we continue just a big disclaimer here, I don't think pure EO is the silver bullet and as with all techniques, it has shortcomings however it's a different way of thinking and writing OOP code that in the worst case will aggregate your knowledge and improving the way you solve problems and I believe it could be assembled in today software and discussed for further improvement.

 Enough of context and let's jump into the code.
 Below there are 2 classes with their respective tests from a layered architecture project validating some attributes and calling the repository, both save methods are returning a boolean for educational purposes as the focus should be only in the validation step.
-The classes are doing similar verifications however they have different meaning to the business and can change anytime.
+The classes are doing similar verifications however they have different meanings to the business and can change anytime.

 ### Company class
 {% highlight csharp %}